plichtner/agentscript/README.md

 #### Sample Models

 The models/ directory contains tiny models used both as unit tests and as examples to get started with.
 They usually print to the console.log, so opening the developer's JavaScript console will show model information.
+Often they are translations from NetLogo's model library.

 [**ants.html**](models/ants.html) A model of ant foraging behavior incorporating a nest location and food pheromone diffusion.